service-bot/servicebot-docs/docs/embed.md

 - if the `forceCard` boolean is true, a credit card input will appear even if there is a free trial
 - If you are using synchronous webhooks, any responses from your endpoints will show up in the `handleResponse` payload
 ### Manage account Embed

-!!! warning "Note" This embed will require some coding on the backend of your site in order to authorize customers properly
+!!! warning "Note"
+    This embed will require an integration with Servicebot on your server in order to authorize customers securly

 1. Integrate your server with Servicebot so you can generate tokens for specific customers in Servicebot (guide coming soon)
 1. Paste this HTML on a page which can utilize the generated access tokens
 ```